liaoherui/GDmicro/README.md

 ## Usage
 ### Instruction about input data.<BR/>
 To use GDmicro, you are expected to provide microbioal species abundance matrix (csv format) as input.
 One example is given below.
-All datasets used in the paper can be found in the "Input_files" folder.

   | subject_id       | class        | disease       | study      | Acidaminococcus_intestini  | ...     |
   |--------------|--------------|--------------|------------|------------|------------|